Visit the AMAM

 Limited accessible parking is available near the back entrance to the home.
 Download directions to the accessibility parking at the house.

 This historic home is partially accessible to wheelchairs and fully accessible to most rolling walkers.
-The presentation space is wheelchair accessible and seating is available but limited.
+The presentation space is wheelchair accessible and limited seating is available.
 The restroom is not wheelchair accessible, nor gender specific.
-No listening devices or ASL interpretation will be available at this event.
+Listening devices and ASL are currently not scheduled for this event, nor will it be recorded.

 If you have questions or need to make arrangements, please email education.amam@oberlin.edu or call 440-775-8671.